When it comes to choosing an MBA programme you have several options so you'll need to do your research to discover which type of MBA suits your needs

 An increasing number of MBAs are available as distance learning or online courses.
 These allow you to study in your own time so that you can organise your learning around your career and family life.

 You'll usually need to dedicate at least 20 hours each week to a distance learning course.
-A tutor will be available to support you and you'll be supplied with all the materials that you need to undertake your studies.
+A tutor will be available to support you and you'll be supplied with all the materials you need to undertake your studies.
 Search for distance learning MBAs.

 - Association to Advance Collegiate Schools of Business (AACSB)